deliteser112/eclipse-platform-releng-buildtools/docs/install.md

 again.
 See the [configuration guide](./configuration.md) for more details.
-Once you have completed basic configuration (including most critically the project ID in your copy of `ProductionRegistryConfigExample`), you can rebuild and start using `registry_tool` to create test entities in your newly deployed system.
+Once you have completed basic configuration (including most critically the project ID in your copy of `ProductionRegistryConfigExample`), you can rebuild and start using the `nomulus` tool to create test entities in your newly deployed system.
 See the [first steps tutorial](./first-steps-tutorial.md) for more information.

 [app-engine-sdk]: https://cloud.google.com/appengine/docs/java/download
 [java-jdk7]: http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html